gollumeo/php-machine-learning/README.md

 ### Why I am learning machine learning

 I have been fascinated by machine learning for a while now.
-I have been reading about it and (ab)using already existing AIs, such as [ChatGPT](https://openai.com/blog/chatgpt), [Computer Vision](https://azure.microsoft.com/en-us/products/cognitive-services/vision-services) and have had a lot of fun transforming me into a [LoTR](https://en.wikipedia.org/wiki/The_Lord_of_the_Rings) character. <br>
+I have been reading about it and (ab)using already existing AIs, such as [ChatGPT](https://openai.com/blog/chatgpt), [Computer Vision](https://azure.microsoft.com/en-us/products/cognitive-services/vision-services) and have had a lot of fun transforming me into a [LoTR](https://en.wikipedia.org/wiki/The_Lord_of_the_Rings) character using [Midjourney](https://www.midjourney.com/home/?callbackUrl=%2Fapp%2F). <br>
 But this is not sufficient, enough, for me.
 I've always been a curious and a creative person.
 I want to know how these things work.
 I want to know how to build them.
 I also wish that, someday, I can build something that can help people.
 People like me, who struggle with speaking "correctly" with non-intimate people. <br>

 ## What I plan to do